 - Hypothesis-driven problem solving starts with an educated guess and tests it systematically—reaching answers 40–60% faster than exhaustive analysis

-- A strong hypothesis is specific, testable, grounded in context, and actionable
+- A strong hypothesis is specific, testable, grounded in context, and actionable—it must include a mechanism, not just an observation

 - Treat hypothesis pivots as progress, not failure; interviewers value adaptability over lucky first guesses

-- Combine issue trees and hypothesis trees: explore broadly first, then focus and test
+- Combine issue trees and hypothesis trees: explore broadly first when the problem is ambiguous, then focus and test

 Put It Into Practice